Nibir088/Responsible-AI-Group-3-/adversarial_examples.md

 ## Conclusion

-In summary, this paper explores two key aspects of deep neural networks and how they can be tricked by subtle changes in data.
-Firstly, it points out that individual parts of these networks, like specific neurons, don't always represent clear features on their own.
+In this blog, **first** we points out that individual parts of DNN, like specific neurons, don't always represent clear features on their own.
 Instead, it's the overall connections between these parts that matter most for understanding how the network works.

-Secondly, the paper discusses how deep neural networks can make mistakes when faced with tiny alterations to their input data.
+We also discuss how deep neural networks can make mistakes when faced with tiny alterations to their input data.
 Even small changes that humans can't notice can cause these networks to give completely wrong answers.
-This highlights the need for more reliable and stable neural network models, especially in tasks like image recognition.

-The experiments done in the paper, particularly on datasets like MNIST, provide valuable insights into how neural networks learn and make decisions.
+This highlights the need for more reliable and stable neural network models, especially in tasks like image recognition. **Second**, we provide valuable insights into how neural networks learn and make decisions.
 These findings challenge some of the assumptions we've had about how neural networks function and how they should be trained.
+**Third**, The comprehensive evaluation demonstrates that defensive distillation, despite previously reported successes, does not significantly enhance the robustness of neural networks against sophisticated adversarial examples crafted using their novel attack algorithms. **Lastly**, utilizing cell-phone camera images as inputs to the Inception v3 image classification neural network, we discuss that a considerable proportion of specially crafted adversarial images remain misclassified even after being captured through a camera lens.
+This significant finding highlights the potential vulnerability of machine learning systems to adversarial attacks in physical environments.
+The future research will extend these findings beyond printed images, encompassing various physical objects and targeting different types of machine learning models, including advanced reinforcement learning agents.
+Additionally, exploring attacks that do not require knowledge of the model's parameters and architecture—leveraging the transferability of adversarial examples—as well as attacks that account for physical transformations in their design, will be crucial.

+## Critical Analysis
+### Explanation of adversarial examples
 - Adversarial examples are a result of models being too linear, rather than too non-linear or overfitting, as previously thought.
 - The generalization of adversarial examples across different models can be explained by the models learning similar linear functions when trained on the same task.
 - Linear models lack the capacity to resist adversarial perturbations, while models with hidden layers (where the universal approximator theorem applies) can potentially learn to resist adversarial examples through adversarial training.
 - The existence of adversarial examples suggests that deep learning models may not truly understand the underlying concepts they are trained on, but rather rely on patterns that are brittle to small perturbations.
 - Developing optimization procedures that can train more non-linear models may be necessary to escape the trade-off between ease of optimization and robustness to adversarial examples.

-## Conclusion/Critical Analysis
-- The comprehensive evaluation demonstrates that defensive distillation, despite previously reported successes, does not significantly enhance the robustness of neural networks against sophisticated adversarial examples crafted using their novel attack algorithms.
+### Robustness of a model against adversarial Attack

-- The authors' three tailored attacks (for L0, L2, and L∞ metrics) consistently achieve 100% success rates on both distilled and undistilled networks, showcasing that these attacks can bypass distillation defenses more effectively and with less perturbation than existing methods.

-- Furthermore, their work emphasizes the critical need for more reliable metrics and methods for evaluating neural network robustness.
+- The authors' (paper [3]) three tailored attacks (for L0, L2, and L∞ metrics) consistently achieve 100% success rates on both distilled and undistilled networks, showcasing that these attacks can bypass distillation defenses more effectively and with less perturbation than existing methods.
+Furthermore, their work emphasizes the critical need for more reliable metrics and methods for evaluating neural network robustness.
 They advocate for the development of neural networks that can resist not just current but future, potentially more powerful adversarial attacks.
 For this, the authors encourage the use of following evaluation approaches :
   - Employ a potent attack (such the ones this study suggests) to assess the secured model's robustness directly.
 Defenders should make cautious to create robustness against the L2 distance metric because stopping our L2 attack will stop our other attacks.
   - By building high-confidence adversarial cases on an unsecured model and demonstrating that they are unable to transfer to the secured model, one can demonstrate the failure of transferability.

-### Critical Analysis
 -	The methodology is thorough, detailing optimized attack strategies against distilled networks and commendably using various distance metrics for a broad analysis of adversarial examples' impact on neural networks.
 -	However, the paper's focus on defensive distillation exclusively as a defense mechanism could be seen as a limitation.
 A more holistic approach that evaluates the proposed attacks against a wider range of defense mechanisms could provide a more comprehensive view of their effectiveness and the overall robustness of neural networks.
 -	Further research is needed to explore the practical implementation of adversarial attacks and develop defenses that meet real-world operational requirements of machine learning applications.

-## Findings and discussion
+### Adversaial examples in physical world
-The study found that "fast" adversarial images exhibit greater resilience to photo transformation compared to those produced by iterative methods, indicating that subtle perturbations are more susceptible to being negated.
+The study (paper [4]) found that "fast" adversarial images exhibit greater resilience to photo transformation compared to those produced by iterative methods, indicating that subtle perturbations are more susceptible to being negated.
 Interestingly, the adversarial destruction rate was occasionally higher in prefiltered scenarios, suggesting that high-confidence, subtle adversarial examples might not endure real-world conditions as effectively as those with more pronounced modifications.
 Adjustments in brightness and contrast had minimal impact on the adversarial examples, with destruction rates for fast and basic iterative methods below 5%, and under 20% for the iterative least-likely class method.
 Transformations involving blur, noise, and JPEG encoding led to significantly higher destruction rates, especially for iterative methods where rates could reach 80-90%.
 However, no transformation achieved a 100% destruction rate, aligning with findings from photo transformation experiments.
 Despite the challenges, a notable portion of adversarial examples still succeeded in misclassifying after undergoing photo transformation, underscoring the potential threat posed by physical adversarial attacks in real-world settings.

-## Conclusion and Future work
-Utilizing cell-phone camera images as inputs to the Inception v3 image classification neural network, they demonstrated that a considerable proportion of specially crafted adversarial images remain misclassified even after being captured through a camera lens.
-This significant finding highlights the potential vulnerability of machine learning systems to adversarial attacks in physical environments.
-The future research to extend these findings beyond printed images, encompassing various physical objects and targeting different types of machine learning models, including advanced reinforcement learning agents.
-Additionally, exploring attacks that do not require knowledge of the model's parameters and architecture—leveraging the transferability of adversarial examples—as well as attacks that account for physical transformations in their design, will be crucial.

-## Critical Analysis
+### Non-robust features

-The research brings to light a groundbreaking perspective on adversarial examples in machine learning, showcasing that these examples aren't mere glitches but are indicative of "non-robust features" intrinsic to datasets.
+The research (paper [5]) brings to light a groundbreaking perspective on adversarial examples in machine learning, showcasing that these examples aren't mere glitches but are indicative of "non-robust features" intrinsic to datasets.
 These features, although predictive, are fragile and easily exploitable by adversarial attacks, thus highlighting a fundamental misalignment between machine learning models' optimization for accuracy and the nuanced concept of robustness from a human perspective.

 [1].
 Intriguing properties of neural networks.
 Szegedy et al. 2013